astridx/meinblog/sik/r/react-js-windows-setup/index.md

 ---
-title: "How to setup React.js on Windows"
+title: 'How to setup React.js on Windows'
-description: "A concise step by step guide on how to setup React.js on Windows for your PC.
-In a few steps, you will install Visual Studio Code, Node.js, NPM, Git, Prettier and create-react-app for building React applications with Windows ..."
+description: 'A concise step by step guide on how to setup React.js on Windows for your PC.
+In a few steps, you will install Visual Studio Code, Node.js, NPM, Git, Prettier and create-react-app for building React applications with Windows ...'
-date: "2018-02-20T13:50:46+02:00"
+date: '2018-02-20T13:50:46+02:00'
-categories: ["React", "VS Code", "Web Development"]
+categories: ['React', 'VS Code', 'Web Development']
-keywords: ["react js windows setup"]
+keywords: ['react js windows setup']
-hashtags: ["#100DaysOfCode", "#ReactJs"]
+hashtags: ['#100DaysOfCode', '#ReactJs']
-banner: "./images/banner.jpg"
+banner: './images/banner.jpg'
-contribute: ""
+contribute: ''
-author: ""
+author: ''
 ---

 <Sponsorship />